North Korean national soccer teams in Japan for tournament

-TOKYO — North Korea's national soccer teams have arrived in Tokyo as an exception to Japanese sanctions against Pyongyang's missile and nuclear development.
+TOKYO — North Korea's national soccer teams arrived in Tokyo on Tuesday as an exception to Japanese sanctions against Pyongyang's missile and nuclear development.

 North Korea is competing against Japan, China and South Korea in the E-1 Football Championship, which starts Friday.